Cemetery search resumes for victims of Tulsa Race Massacre

 TULSA, Okla. -- The City of Tulsa resumed its search Wednesday of a cemetery for possible victims of the 1921 Tulsa Race Massacre.

-Crews worked to define the boundaries of a mass-grave feature that was discovered in October at the Oaklawn Cemetery.
+Crews worked to define the boundaries of a mass-grave site that was discovered in October at the Oaklawn Cemetery.

 Not long after the massacre, the state officially declared the death toll to be only 36 people, including 12 who were white.
 But for various reasons, including contemporaneous news reports, witness accounts and looser standards for tracking deaths, most historians who have studied the event estimate it to be between 75 and 300.